temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 ## Who are the users of this application?

-We need to consider three users for this application:
+You need to consider three users for this application:

 - **Company:** The Company user is typically the HR person who is communicating with the Candidate and has their information.
   The Company HR person is the one who initiates Background Checks.
 - **Candidate:** The Candidate is the user who is the subject of the Background Check.
   They will have to consent to the Background Check.
 - **Researcher:** The Researcher is the user who does a manual "search" for information regarding the Candidate.
-  In our application, the Researcher verifies the Candidate's employment information.
+  Intheapplication, the Researcher verifies the Candidate's employment information.

 ### What are the Company experience requirements?